 A prospective, randomized, controlled, multi-center trial which compared ReDS-guided treatment at home vs. standard of care management.

-Presented at HFSA
+Publication Name: Presented at HFSA

 Lead Author: NA